 Chewing gums and other sugar free candies actually stimulate the flow from salivary glands.
 As the saliva flow increases, so do all of the benefits.
 Consider chewing sugar-free gum with xylitol or drinking fluoridated toothpastes.

 Fresh Breath and Clean Teeth benefit from saliva

-A low saliva flow can be one of the many causes of bad breath.
+A low saliva flow can be one of the many causes of foul breath.
 Saliva acts a natural cleanser, removing harmful bacteria and food particles from your mouth.
 This not only aids in the prevention of tooth decay, but also keeps your breath naturally fresh.
 Without the benefit of saliva, your smile is susceptible to decay and infection.